fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Classify” tab.
+3. Click the "Classify" tab.

-4. Click the “Choose” button and note the different groupings for algorithms.
+4. Click the "Choose" button and note the different groupings for algorithms.

 5. Click the name of the selected algorithm to configure it.

-6. Click the “More” button on the configuration window to learn more about the implementation.
+6. Click the "More" button on the configuration window to learn more about the implementation.

-7. Click the “Capabilities” button on the configuration window to learn more about how it can be used.
+7. Click the "Capabilities" button on the configuration window to learn more about how it can be used.

-8. Note the “Open” and “Save” buttons on the window where different configurations can be saved and loaded.
+8. Note the "Open" and "Save" buttons on the window where different configurations can be saved and loaded.

 9. Hover on a configuration parameter and note the tooltip help.

-10. Click the “Start” button to run an algorithm.
+10. Click the "Start" button to run an algorithm.

 Browse the algorithms available.
 Note that some algorithms are unavailable given whether your dataset is a classification (predict a